jhonnymichel/react-hookstore/README.md

 A very simple and small (1k gzipped!) state management lib for React that uses the bleeding edge React's `useState` hook.
 Which basically means no magic behind the curtains, only pure react APIs being used to share state across components.

+> ⚠️ Warning: hooks are not part of a stable React release yet, so use this library only for experiments

 ## Installation
 You can install the lib through NPM or grab the files in the `dist` folder of this repository.
 `npm install --save react-hookstore`